daniellimws/daniellimws.github.io/_posts/2099-06-28-playing-ctf-with-not-diverse-team.md

 #### Peer Programming (but CTF instead of programming)

-It took us than 10% of our time to finish the **reverse engineering**, **pwn**, and **crypto** challenges.
+It took us less than 10% of our time to finish the **reverse engineering**, **pwn**, and **crypto** challenges.
 And we spent the remaining time on other categories.
 Since none of us specialize at these categories, we split into pairs to work on a challenge.
 It is generally not done this way, as usually each person is assigned to one challenge at a time, to maximize throughput.

 It was really helpful though, and might even be more effective, at least in our situation.
 For those challenges with a lot of options to try, with 2 people working on 1 challenge at a time, it gave us the space to go deep and go broad on our ideas at the same time.
 In particular, one person could be quickly verifying the viability of various ideas, while another person does deeper exploration into a certain possibly working idea.